glotzerlab/signac-flow/doc/basics.rst

 The *flow.run()*-interface
 --------------------------

-However, we can simplify this.
+However, we can do better.
 The flow package provides a command line interface for modules that contain *operations*.
 We can access this interface by calling the :py:func:`~.run` function: